 If you are cooking chicken skin-on, make sure to have a spray bottle with water handy for fire flareups, due to dripping grease.

 It's okay to brush on marinade during grilling.
 Since the marinade has raw chicken juices make sure to allow time for it to heat up enough.
 I stop adding marinade about half way through grilling.
-Of course, you can set aside some extra Korean Marinade before you add it to chicken, for grilling later.
+Of course, you can set aside some extra Korean Marinade before you add it to chicken.

 To check for doneness, just slice into thickest part of chicken.
 Chicken color should be white or light brown - there should be no pink juices or pink/red color.
 Final check is internal temperature at 165 degrees.